kovjanos/mac-k8s-vagrant-vbox/README.md

 &nbsp;

 If you are reinstalling the clsuter quite frequently, then look into [builder](builder/README.md) to prebuild the image with binaries preinstalled!
+This might be mandatory if the docker.io image download limit is blocking you (still need to download images building the box and a few during install)

 &nbsp;

 ## Config

-Install is moved from docker to containred. podman aslo installed on the nodes.
 Check for the ``./config`` file for more details!

 Props to be set in the Vagrant file:
 - NUM_MASTER_NODE